Table of Contents

 Employer Costs: High (~35% of salary)

-Termination Complexity: Hard
+Termination Complexity: Extremely difficult

-Payroll Frequency: Monthly
+Payroll Frequency: Monthly.

 3. Benefits